 Brain Bleed Injury

-Jed Dietrich, Esq., is Recognized as a Top 3 Personal Injury Lawyer in Buffalo, New York, and is Dedicated to Representing Individuals Who Have Sustained Injuries as a Result of a Subdural Hematomas.
+Jed Dietrich, Esq. is Dedicated to Representing Individuals Who Have Sustained Injuries as a Result of a Subdural Hematomas.

 In a single year, an average of 230,000 individuals seek medical treatment for traumatic brain injuries.
 As a result of their injuries, nearly 45% of those individuals have a permanent disability.
 A traumatic brain injury (TBI) occurs when the head encounters some form of blunt external force.
 As a result of this trauma, the brain ceases to function normally.
 In some instances, the side effects of TBIs are fortunately minor, but many are life-altering.